Whonix/anon-apps-config/README.md

 ## How to Build deb Package ##

-See comments below and [instructions](https://www.whonix.org/wiki/Dev/Build_Documentation/apparmor-profile-torbrowser).

-* Replace `apparmor-profile-torbrowser` with the actual name of this package with `anon-apps-config`.
+Replace `apparmor-profile-torbrowser` with the actual name of this package with `anon-apps-config` and see [instructions](https://www.whonix.org/wiki/Dev/Build_Documentation/apparmor-profile-torbrowser).
-* We might later use a [documentation template](https://www.whonix.org/wiki/Template:Build_Documentation_Build_Package).

 ## Contact ##